red-gate/web-kata/kata-ts-6.md

         1. `products/PRODUCT_ADD_COMPLETED`
         1. `products/PRODUCT_REMOVE_REQUESTED`
         1. `products/PRODUCT_REMOVE_COMPLETED`
-    1. create and implement all api functions that currently exist in `App.js`
+    1. create and implement all api functions that currently exist in `App.ts`
         1. `fetchProducts`
         1. `addProduct`
         1. `removeProduct` (passing `newProduct` as an argument)
     1. be sure each function dispatches a `requested` action before calling the server, and a `completed` action if the request succeeds
 1. update the products reducer so that the data of the products list is updated acordingly:
     1. create and implement a case for each action type (requested and completed).
 Set the products returned from server (if applicable)
-1. import all dispatch product functions into `App.js`
+1. import all dispatch product functions into `App.ts`
     1. be sure to map them to props in the `mapDispatchToProps` section
 1. use the products data from the store
     1. be sure to map the products data in the `mapStateToProps` section
-1. update your `App.js` code so that you don't use `this.state` anymore.
+1. update your `App.ts` code so that you don't use `this.state` anymore.
 You shoul be using `this.props` instead
 1. check in the browser console that all actions are being fired

 ## Resources